pharpend/harpending.org/posts/freedom.md

 These three steps are ranked in order of importance.
 You should go through with them all.
 However, gun to your head, the first one is the most important.

-Each step has a series of sub steps
+### With regard to privacy:

+It's unfortunate, but you can't have your cake and eat it too.

+What I mean by that is, if you want privacy, you can't use services like Facebook, Google+, Pinterest, or Tinder.
+These companies' only path to profit is through violating your privacy.

+In most cases, there are alternative services that perform the same function, while still managing to respect your privacy, and work just as well.
+I'll show you how to migrate to these (and, more importantly, how to convince your friends to migrate).

+For instance, a lot of people use Twitter.
+Twitter actually respects your privacy, so it's okay to keep your Twitter account.^[However, due to some fundamental flaws with Twitter's design, it's far from optimal.
+Identi.ca is a better option than Twitter.
+Twitter is okay, though.]
+Reddit is also okay.

+#### Even if you don't care about your own privacy, you certainly have friends and/or family members that do.
+In the interest of being considerate, you should obtain your digital privacy to protect others who want theirs.

+Even if you are super careful, and don't share anything about your privacy-seeking friends, data about you is used to target those people who prefer to keep their lives private.^[This practice is more commonly known as "social networking".]
+It's incredibly unethical, but it is entirely legal.
+You probably just clicked "Agree" instead of reading the 1200 page document of Terms & Conditions.

+You may not even realize that you are subject to this mistreatment; you may just think it's business as usual.
+I'm going to show you exactly what this mistreatment is, and how to escape it.

-##### Step 1: Control your online presence
+## Step 1: Control your online presence

+Alright, now that the introduction is out of the way, let's get started!
+This is step 1.
+It's the easiest, quickest, and most important step.
+Here's a quick outline of what we're going to do here:

 1.  **You are going to switch over to Mozilla Firefox, and configure it to maximize your privacy**

     This involves:

+    a.
+Migrating your data over from another browser
-    1. Enabling the do-not-track feature.
+    b.
+Enabling the do-not-track feature.
-    2. Considering whether or not you want to enable synchronization, and whether or not to use a master password.
+    c.
+Considering whether or not you want to enable synchronization, and whether or not to use a master password.
-    3. Installing a number of add-ons:
+    d.
+Installing a number of add-ons:

-        1. AdBlock Edge
+        i.
+AdBlock Edge
-        1. BetterPrivacy
+        #.
+BetterPrivacy
-        1. Disconnect
+        #.
+Disconnect
-        1. Disconnect Search
+        #.
+Disconnect Search
-        1. Flashblock
+        #.
+Flashblock
-        1. HTTPS-Everywhere
+        #.
+HTTPS-Everywhere
-        1. NoScript (optional, but recommended)
+        #.
+NoScript (optional, but recommended)

         **Important:** Do not install the Ghostery add-on in Firefox.
 Despite being supposedly designed to protect your privacy, it is proprietary, so it is a security risk.

-# Step 1: Control your online presence

-This is the first step towards getting your digital freedom back.
-It's the easiest step, and it is the most important, hence why it's first.

-There are a number of sub-steps
+2.  **You are going to delete your Google+ and Facebook accounts.
+Also Pinterest, Instagram, Tinder, Snapchat.**

+    These companies purposefully violate your privacy.
+It is, however, okay to
+    keep:

+    1.  **Gmail, Hotmail, or Yahoo Mail**: There are better options for email
+        --- which I will show you --- but it's okay to keep these for backwards compatibility.

+    #.  **Twitter**: Twitter is known to vigorously defend your
+        privacy. **However, if you post tweets**: because of a fundamental flaw in its design, Twitter is not ideal.
+Identi.ca or GNU Social are much better options.

+    #.  **Reddit**: Unlike social networking sites like Facebook or Google+,
+        Reddit isn't intrinsically a threat to your privacy.
+You can use Reddit without divulging any information about yourself

 ## Step 1.1: Fix your web browser.